Decidability of polynomial equations over function fields in positive characteristic: Introduction

 It is believed that the situation may look very differently when replacing the field of real numbers $\rr$ with a number field, like the field of rational numbers $\qq$.
 But while it has been known since the work of Robinson (building on G{\"o}del's Incompleteness Theorems) that the full first-order of the field $\qq$ (or any number field) is undecidable \cite{Rob49,Rob65}, we still do not know whether the same holds for its positive-existential theory, i.e. whether there can be an algorithm which can determine the solvability of polynomial equations over $\qq$.

 Unable for now to answer this question for number fields, we might turn our attention to their positive-characteristic counterparts: global function fields.
 For example, denoting for a field $K$ by $K(t)$ the rational function field over $K$, we may ask: \begin{ques} Let $K$ be a finite field.
 Does there exist an algorithm which, upon being given as input a natural number $n \in \nat$ and $f \in \zz[X_1, \ldots, X_n]$, decides whether there exists $x \in K(t)^n$ such that $f(x) = 0$? \end{ques} This question, too, remains unresolved to this day.
-Anscombe and Fehm recently established a positive answer to a variant of \Cref{Q:H10-ff_p(T)}, with $K(t)$ replaced by the field of formal Laurent series $K(\!(t)\!)$ \cite{AF16}.
+Anscombe and Fehm recently established a positive answer to a variant of \Cref{Q:H10-ff_p(T)}, with $K(t)$ replaced by the field of formal Laurent series $K(\!(t)\!)$ \cite{AF16}, whereas Tyrrell-Nic Dhonncha proved undecidability of a slightly more general decision problem in \cite{H10Tyrrell-NicDohnncha}.

 So far, we have only discussed solvability of polynomial equations with integer coefficients.
 We can replace the ring of integers $\zz$ by a more general commutative ring $R$, but before we can sensibly phrase questions about algorithms taking elements of $R$ as input, we need to fix a recursive presentation of $R$.
 In this paper, we will restrict our attention to the situation where $R$ is finitely generated.
 In this case, $R$ naturally has a recursive presentation and any two recursive presentations of $R$ are equivalent (see for example \cite[Section 2]{Handbook-CompRingsFields}, where this property is called computable stability), whence one can unambiguously speak about algorithms which take a polynomial $f \in R[X_1, \ldots, X_n]$ as input.
 Given a commutative ring $K$ endowed with a morphism $R \to K$ (often implicit when clear from the context), let us say that \emph{$\Th_{\exists}(K, R)$ is decidable} if there exists an algorithm which, upon receiving as input $n \in \nat$ and $f \in R[X_1, \ldots, X_n]$, decides whether there exists $x \in K^n$ with $f(x) = 0$.
 Otherwise, we say that \emph{$\Th_{\exists}(K, R)$ is undecidable}.
 The results we discussed so far can be summarised by saying that $\Th_{\exists}(\rr, \zz)$, $\Th_{\exists}(\qq_p, \zz)$ and $\Th_{\exists}(\ff_p(\!(t)\!), \zz)$ are decidable, and \Cref{Q:H10-ff_p(T)} asks whether the same holds for $\Th_{\exists}(\ff_p(t), \zz)$.
 In the literature, the question of decidability of $\Th_\exists(K, R)$ is often referred to as \emph{Hilbert's Tenth Problem over $K$ (with coefficients in $R$)}: indeed Hilbert had asked for a decision algorithm for $\Th_\exists(\zz, \zz)$, but the work of Davis, Putnam, Robinson and Matiyasevich showed that $\Th_\exists(\zz, \zz)$ is undecidable \cite{Mat70}.